Site info

 • A kind of an archive function.

 • Personal expression; real life offers limited opportunities for that.
-It has partly to do with the environment and partly with age.
+It has to do partly with the environment and partly with my age.

 • Usability on music boards and microblogs (like Bluesky): I can put a link in a profile, signature or post/reply.
 Without a central place to store titles, I would end up spamming too many YouTube links to get something off my chest.